 - (1) Pass. - (2) Deficient with Opportunity to Retake.
-Students in this category will have the opportunity to retake the oral exam by the end of the spring quarter of the second year.
+Students in this category will have the opportunity to retake the exam by the end of the spring quarter of the second year.
+The retake exam must be taken under the same Primary Academic Research Advisor(s) and the same Candidacy Committee.
+The conditions of the retake are at the discretion of the Candidacy Committee.
+Options include, but are not limited to, a full retake of the oral exam, a partial retake of one or more components of the oral exam, and no oral retake but submission to the committee of a written paper addressing deficiencies identified in the exam.
 If the student fails the retake, they will be asked to leave the PhD program.
-Students will be eligible to leave the program with a terminal master's degree if they have been registered full time within the PME for a minimum of three quarters and completed at a grade of C or above (i) the three core and four in-depth courses and (ii) at least 200 units of MENG 49900 Research: Molecular Engineering, for a total of 900 units. - (3) Fail.
+Students will be eligible to leave the program with a terminal Master of Science (MS) degree if they have been registered full time within the PME for a minimum of three quarters and completed at a grade of C or above (i) the three core and four in-depth courses and (ii) at least 200 units of MENG 49900 Research: Molecular Engineering, for a total of 900 units. - (3) Fail.
 Students in this category will not be given the option to re-sit the exam and will be asked to leave the PhD program.
-Students will be eligible to leave the program with a terminal master's degree if they have been registered full time within the PME for a minimum of three quarters and completed at a grade of C or above (i) the three core and four in-depth courses and (ii) at least 200 units of MENG 49900 - Research: Molecular Engineering, for a total of 900 units.
+Students will be eligible to leave the program with a terminal Master of Science (MS) degree if they have been registered full time within the PME for a minimum of three quarters and completed at a grade of C or above (i) the three core and four in-depth courses and (ii) at least 200 units of MENG 49900 Research: Molecular Engineering, for a total of 900 units.